awsdocs/amazon-s3-developer-guide/doc_source/access-policy-alternatives-guidelines.md

 # Guidelines for Using the Available Access Policy Options<a name="access-policy-alternatives-guidelines"></a>

-Amazon S3 supports resource\-based policies and user policies to manage access to your Amazon S3 resources \(see [Managing Access to Resources \(Access Policy Options\)](access-control-overview.md#access-control-resources-manage-permissions-basics)\)\.
+Amazon S3 supports resource\-based policies and user policies to manage access to your Amazon S3 resources \(see [Managing Access to Resources](access-control-overview.md#access-control-resources-manage-permissions-basics)\)\.
 Resource\-based policies include bucket policies, bucket ACLs, and object ACLs\.
 This section describes specific scenarios for using resource\-based access policies to manage access to your Amazon S3 resources\.

 ## When to Use an ACL\-based Access Policy \(Bucket and Object ACLs\)<a name="when-to-use-acl"></a>